jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ![Webpage](images/Webpage.jpg)

 ## 3. A simple CI/CD pipeline
 This CI/CD pipeline is only for demonstration purpose.
 Focus is to show how Jexxa supports your own CI/CD pipeline.
+If you do not have any defined CI/CD pipeline, you can use this one as a starting point.

 ### Continuous Integration (CI)
 Since we host this tutorial on GitHub, we use so called `GitHub Actions` to build our application and provide the